grafana/tutorials/content/tutorials/iis.md

     The Rewrite URL should not include the subpath.

     The Rewrite URL should contain the capture group from the pattern matching that returns the part of the URL after the subpath.
-The pattern used above returns 3 capture groups and the third one {R:2} returns the part of the URL after `http://yourdomain.com:8080/grafana/`.
+The pattern used above returns three capture groups and the third one {R:2} returns the part of the URL after `http://yourdomain.com:8080/grafana/`.

 ### You see an 'Error updating options: origin not allowed' error
 - Ensure you have undertaken step 6 above, to configure IIS to preserve host headers by edit IIS config by running this in cmd prompt: